 Like beets and Swiss chard, spinach (Spinacia oleracea) belongs to the amaranth family.
-Spinach is a good dietary source of vitamin A, vitamin B6, vitamin C, vitamin D, folate, and vitamin K, as well as iron, manganese and magnesium.
-Spinach contains various carotenoids such as beta-carotene and lutein, as well as flavonoids such as kaempferol, and a variety of lignans, chlorophylls, and glycolipids with suspected or demonstrated cancer fighting properties.
+Spinach is a good dietary source of vitamin A, folate, and vitamin K, as well as iron, manganese and magnesium.
+Spinach contains various carotenoids such as beta-carotene and lutein, as well as a variety of lignans, chlorophylls, and glycolipids with suspected or demonstrated cancer fighting properties.
 Spinach has been shown to have anti-inflammatory, antioxidant, neuroprotective, and antimutagenic properties, and to protect the eyes from macular degeneration and cataracts.
 Spinach components have been shown to inhibit growth and proliferation of cervical cancer cells in the laboratory and carcinogen-induced colon cancer in mice.
 Dietary intake of spinach has been found to be associated with lower risks of head and neck, lung, gallbladder, stomach, liver, bladder, prostate and ovarian cancer in population studies.

 Breast cancer-related effects of eating spinach